Points to note when using the service of employment agencies

 Furthermore, to protect employers’ rights as service customers, the Labour Department suggests employers to sign a written service agreement with the employment agency before engaging its service, specifying the relevant terms such as the details and scope of service provided, itemized fees, refund arrangements etc, and to obtain a receipt from the employment agency for any payments made.
 If the employer later considered that the employment agency failed to deliver the agreed service, or he/she is not satisfied with the quality of service provided, the service agreement would facilitate him/her in seeking appropriate redress from the relevant authorities (e.g. the Customs & Excise Department and the Consumer Council), or filing a civil claim against the employment agency concerned.

 According to the law, other than the prescribed commission (which is currently set at 10% of the first-month salary of the job-seeker after successful placement), employment agency is prohibited from charging directly or indirectly from job-seekers any fees.
-Otherwise, the agency shall be guilty of an offence and shall be liable on conviction to a maximum penalty of $50,000.
+Otherwise, the agency shall be guilty of an offence and shall be liable on conviction to a maximum penalty of $350,000 and imprisonment for 3 years.
 The Commissioner for Labour will also consider to revoke, or to refuse to renew, the licence of law-defying employment agencies.

 To protect themselves, job-seekers should obtain a receipt from the employment agencies after they have paid the commission.
 Any job-seeker who is suspected of being overcharged by an employment agency should report to EAA as soon as possible.